ibm-cloud-docs/cloud-databases/k8-tutorial.md

       For this example, we're using the `default` resource group.

 9. Create your own private image repository in [IBM Cloud Container Registry](/docs/services/Registry?topic=registry-registry_overview) to store your application's Docker image.
-Since we want the images to be private, we need to create a namespace, which will create a unique URL to your image repository.
+Since we want the images to be private, we need to create a namespace, which creates a unique URL to your image repository.

       ```shell
       ibmcloud cr namespace-add <your_namespace>